 Can my smartwatch make calls without my phone nearby?

 Yes, if you have the LTE model with an active number-sharing plan from your carrier.
-When your phone is out of Bluetooth range, the LTE smartwatch connects directly to the cellular network and can make calls, send texts, and use data independently.
-However, some features (like app installations or firmware updates) still require the paired phone to be nearby.
-Battery life is also significantly shorter when the watch uses its own cellular connection versus connecting through Bluetooth.
+Once your phone is out of Bluetooth range, the watch connects straight to the cellular network and can make calls, send texts, and use data on its own.
+Some tasks still need the phone nearby, such as app installs and firmware updates.
+Battery life on a Galaxy Watch 7 drops sharply in this mode.

 Does the Garmin Forerunner 945 LTE work like a cellular smartwatch?

-No. The Garmin Forerunner 945 LTE uses its cellular connection exclusively for Garmin's safety features: LiveTrack location sharing, crash/incident detection alerts, and spectator messaging during activities.
-It cannot make phone calls, send regular texts, or browse the internet.
-It does not use number sharing with your phone carrier.
-Garmin's LTE service requires a separate Garmin subscription that costs about $5 per month or $50 per year.
+No. The Garmin Forerunner 945 LTE uses its cellular link only for Garmin safety features: LiveTrack location sharing, incident detection alerts, and spectator messaging during a race.
+It cannot place phone calls, send normal texts, or browse the web.
+It does not share your phone number.
+Garmin sells the LTE service as its own subscription, separate from your phone carrier.

 Where can I find Apple Watch eSIM information?